 - Reading is fundamental – Up to 3rd grade, a child is learning to read.
 After that, it’s about reading in order to learn.

-- For the 2018-2019 school year, the on-time graduation rate in Richmond Public Schools was 70% compared to Hanover’s 95%.
-This is the worst rate in the State of Virginia
+- For the 2022 school year, the on-time graduation rate for Richmond Public Schools was 74%

 Trauma… Add trauma to this and it only exacerbates the problem.
 The CDC has done some wonderful research on Adverse Childhood Experiences.
 For more information, see CDC-Kaiser Permanente Adverse Childhood Experiences Study

-- ACE’s cover 3 areas, Abuse, Neglect and Household Disfunction.
+- ACE’s cover 3 areas, Abuse, Neglect, and Household dysfunction.
 As the ACE score for a child goes up, the potential negative outcomes (addiction, incarceration, disease, early death) go up exponentially.

 With this overwhelming need staring us squarely in the face, we felt led to start a Literacy Center focused on this demographic.
-We launched February, 2019 with 2 young boys (1st & 2nd graders) meeting 3 times a week after school for 2 hours.
-We intentionally started with a small number of children so that we can create a model that is effective, sustainable and reproducible.
-We added 2 additional children the summer of 2019 and are looking to add 2 more the summer of 2020.
+We currently meet on Tuesday and Thursday from 3-5 PM.
+We have intentionally started with a small number of children so that we can create a model that is effective, sustainable, and reproducible.

 Opportunities to help…